 To generate binary phenotypes, add the option --prevalence.
 LDAK will then treat the just-generated phenotypes as liabilities, so that individuals with value above Inverse_CDF(prevalence) will become cases (phenotype 2), while those below this threshold will become controls (phenotype 1).
 These binary phenotypes will be stored in <output>.pheno, while the liabilities will be stored in <output>.liab.

 To generate correlated predictors, add the option --bivar; LDAK will then generate pairs of traits with the specified genetic correlation.
 For example, if you use --her 0.8, --num-phenos 4 and --bivar 0.5, then LDAK will generate four phenotypes with heritability 0.8, such that Phenotypes 1 and 2 will have correlation 0.5, and likewise Phenotypes 3 and 4 (whereas phenotype pairs 1 and 3, 1 and 4, 2 and 3, 2 and 4 will be uncorrelated).

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 --make-snps <output> --num-snps <integer> --num-samples

---num-samples <integer> - specifies number of samples.
+--num-samples <integer> - to specify the number of samples.

---num-snps <integer> - specifies number of SNPs.
+--num-snps <integer> - to specify the number of SNPs.